eclipse/packages/charts/hono/README.md

 Helm can be used to install applications multiple times to the same cluster.
 Each such installation is called a *release* in Helm.
-Each release needs to have a unique name within a Kubernetes name space.
+Each release needs to have a unique name within a Kubernetes namespace.

-The instructions below illustrate how Hono can be installed to the `hono` name space in a Kubernetes cluster using release name `eclipse-hono`.
-The commands can easily be adapted to use a different name space or release name.
+The instructions below illustrate how Hono can be installed to the `hono` namespace in a Kubernetes cluster using release name `eclipse-hono`.
+The commands can easily be adapted to use a different namespace or release name.

-1. The target name space in Kubernetes only needs to be created if it doesn't exist yet:
+1. The target namespace in Kubernetes only needs to be created if it doesn't exist yet:
    ```bash
    kubectl create namespace hono
    ```
-1. Install the chart to name space `hono` using release name `eclipse-hono`:
+1. Install the chart to namespace `hono` using release name `eclipse-hono`:
    ```bash
    helm install eclipse-hono eclipse-iot/hono -n hono --wait
    ```